 Seniors who have undiagnosed hearing or vision problems may avoid social situations altogether because they find themselves lacking in communicating with others visually or by hearing, and may feel embarrassed or misunderstood.
-Always encourage a senior to have their hearing and vision checked regularly with the family doctor, and be mindful to any changes in their visual or hearing behaviour.
+Always encourage a senior to have their hearing and vision checked regularly with the family doctor, and be mindful of any changes in their vision or hearing behaviour.

 Keep An Eye On Pills

 Always take care of prescribed medications and regularly check-in with the doctor’s order in terms of dosage, diet, and lifestyle.
 However, you may find yourself needing to manage the medication.
 So remind them when it is time to take their daily dose and be extremely aware of any drug interactions that may be fatal if overlooked.